 - Delayed recovery or bronchitis after a respiratory infection

-Asthma signs and symptoms vary from child to child, and may get worse or better over time.
-Your child may have only one sign or symptom, such as a lingering cough or chest congestion.
+Asthma signs and symptoms vary from child to child, and might get worse or better over time.
+Your child might have only one indication, such as a lingering cough or chest congestion.

-It may be difficult to tell whether your child's symptoms are caused by asthma or something else.
-Periodic or long-lasting wheezing and other asthma-like symptoms may be caused by infectious bronchitis or another respiratory problem.
+It can be difficult to tell whether your child's symptoms are caused by asthma.
+Periodic or long-lasting wheezing and other asthma-like symptoms can be caused by infectious bronchitis or another respiratory problem.

 When to see a doctor

-Take your child to see the doctor as soon as possible if you suspect he or she may have asthma.
-Early treatment will not only help control day-to-day asthma symptoms, but also may prevent asthma attacks.
+Take your child to see the doctor if you suspect he or she has asthma.
+Early treatment will help control symptoms and possibly prevent asthma attacks.

 Make an appointment with your child's doctor if you notice: